m1rp/11ty-blog/src/til/git-isnt-github.md

   - the ` -b` option specifies the number of bits in the key to create, in our command we're using `4096` bits,
   - finally, the ` -C` command is a comment, this will add our `email@example.com` to our public key (I believe that this is used on Github for authentication reasons, but i could be wrong.)

 Great, we have a `ssh` key pair, but we need to add the generated public key in the `authorized_keys` folder on the remote server.

 There are a couple of ways to do this.
 For each method you need to know the `ip` address of the server, and the `user`.
 You can define the user when setting up your server or virtual machine.
-Figuring out the `ip` might be a bit trickier if you don't have a static `ip` (in GCP you can request a static 'ip', or use their CLI that gives you access to all you servers).
+Figuring out the `ip` might be a bit trickier if you don't have a static `ip` (in GCP you can request a static `ip`, or use their CLI that gives you access to all you servers).

 ```bash
 ssh-copy-id -i ~/.ssh/my-new-sshkey user@host